The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 drapery hardware - French rod - French return rod

-If the rod is a straight rod, you usually need a finial unless you are doing a rod with a self-cap.
+Below, if the rod is straight, you usually need a finial unless you are doing a rod with a self-cap.

-You rarely see it, so I wouldn’t get too hung up about that detail.
+You rarely see it so that I wouldn’t get too hung up about that detail.

 However, above is my favorite finial, which we fondly called the pagoda finial.
 Of course, you can do a plain ball, an acorn, whatever you like.